open-aviation/workshop/docs/index.md

 13:00 – 14:30 **A tour through aviation sources of data**
 _(hands-on session)_
-Gerald Gurtner (University of Westminster)
+Tatjana Bolic (University of Westminster)

 15:00 – 16:30 **Around OpenSky Network data: what is available and what is not?**
 _(hands-on session)_